hindu-comm/weblogs/manasataramgini/2021/05/2021-05-03_the-phantoms-of-the-bone-pipe-2.md

 the land.
 Hence, I was rendered powerless to do anything to you or them then.
 But now that it is just you, I can knead you like dough.
 If you were to build on this land, I shall reduce you to a fate that is not very different from mine.
-If you do not and let my stone remain, then I will even use my ghostly powers to aid your quest for a new vehicle, woman and house.”
+If you do not, and let my stone remain, then I will even use my ghostly powers to aid your quest for a new vehicle, a woman and a house.”

 Abhirosha: “Vidrum, even I would have acted the same if I’d had encountered a phantasmagoria as this.”
 V: “Even if this were just an